Stolen Valor Hour

 Stolen valor generally refers to the act of falsely claiming military service, awards, medals, or any other military-related experience, with the intent to gain benefits, respect, or recognition.
 It's essentially lying about military accomplishments to falsely portray oneself as having served in the armed forces or received certain honors.

-The question was asked whether or not a person can be charged with a crime for stealing valor.
+I was asked whether or not a person can be charged with a crime for stealing valor.
 The answer, as always, is that it depends.
 In California, misrepresenting military service or awards — commonly known as "stolen valor" — can be illegal under state law.
 California Penal Code section 532b criminalizes fraudulent claims about military service and decorations.
 Key provisions of this law include:

 Fraudulent Claims of Military Service: It's a misdemeanor to falsely claim to be a veteran or member of the U.S. Armed Forces, including the National Guard or reserves, with the intent to obtain money, property, or other tangible benefits.